 Between the summer heat and humidity, and less time indoors available for cooking, heavy and labor-intensive meals just don’t make much sense during the summer months.

-One of my family’s favorite summer dinners is baked fish sticks (aka: fish fingers).
-They’re easy to prepare and perfect for popping into the oven for a quick and simple meal!
+One of my family’s favorite summer dinners is fish fingers They’re easy to prepare and perfect for popping into the oven for a quick and simple meal!

 - Healthier than store-bought.
-They’re so much better than Gorton’s fish sticks (or Van de kamp fish sticks)!
+They have a much smaller ingredient list than Gorton’s fish sticks (or Van de Kamp’s fish sticks)!

-- Uses real food ingredients like wild-caught fish and Panko bread crumbs.
+- Uses simple, real food ingredients like wild-caught fish and Panko breadcrumbs instead of batter.

 - Perfect for batch cooking.

-As I said before, this recipe is made with simple real food ingredients.
+As I said before, this homemade fish sticks recipe is made with simple real food ingredients.
 Here’s what you’ll need:

-Fish: I prefer wild Alaskan cod for making fish sticks because it’s one of the cheapest varieties of wild-caught fish and because it has a somewhat firm texture and very mild flavor, making it perfect for this recipe.
+- Cod filets: I prefer wild Alaskan cod for making fish sticks because it’s one of the cheapest varieties of wild-caught fish and because it has a somewhat firm texture and very mild flavor, making it perfect for this recipe.
+You can substitute a different white fish if you prefer.

 Step 3.
-Working in batches, dredge the cod strips in flour (1st bowl), then coat with whisked egg (2nd bowl), then cover in Panko crumbs (3rd bowl).
+Working in batches, dredge the cod strips in flour (1st bowl), then coat with whisked egg (2nd bowl), then cover in breadcrumbs (3rd bowl).

 Step 4.
-Place breaded strips evenly around the wire racks inside the roasting pans.
+Place breaded strips evenly on the wire racks inside the roasting pans.

 Step 5.
-Once all are breaded and on racks, bake for 8 minutes.
-Flip and bake on the other side for another 6 minutes, then transfer to the broiler for about a minute (just until some of the crumbs begin turning a darker brown).
+Once all the fish fingers are breaded and on the racks, bake them for 8 minutes.
+Flip and bake on the other side for another 6 minutes, then transfer to the broiler for about a minute to toast (just until some of the crumbs begin turning a darker brown).
 Watch these very closely to prevent burning.

 - The trick to getting perfectly smooth edges is to slice the cod when still partially frozen (defrost in the fridge for several hours before getting started).